lipanski/mockito/README.md

 hello
 ```

-You can intercept a request to `GET /greet` by calling:
+You can intercept a request to `GET /greet` with its contents by calling:

 ```rust
 mockito::mock("GET", "/greet").respond_with_file("tests/files/response.http")
 ```

-### Matching headers

-Matching headers is simple:
+## Matching headers

 ```rust
 mockito::mock("GET", "/greet")